 Draw or paint a picture of something you have that's very special to you.

 Do you only keep it for yourself or do you sometimes share it?

-Did Have you ever had a favorite toy get broken or lost?
-How did you feel about it? it matter whether you were the one who broke or lost it? that Have you ever given away something that you really liked?
-Has anybody done for you? wha Exchange your picture with someone else.
-Take turns telling each other all about t makes the thing you painted or drew so special.
+Have you ever had a favorite toy get broken or lost?
+How did you feel about it?
+Did it matter whether you were the one who broke or lost it?

+Have you ever given away something that you really liked?
+Has anybody done that for you?

+Exchange your picture with someone else.
+Take turns telling each other all about what makes the thing you painted or drew so special.